radius-project/docs/docs/content/guides/author-apps/kubernetes/how-to-kubernetes-resource/index.md

 ## Step 1: Define the Kubernetes provider

-At the top of your Bicep file, import the `kubernetes` provider and add its configuration.
-The `namespace` property determines where to deploy Kubernetes resources by default.
-The `kubeConfig` property is not currently used and can remain as an empty string (`''`):
+Begin by creating a new file named `app.bicep`.
+At the top of your file, import the `kubernetes` provider and add its configuration.
+This allows you to define and deploy Kubernetes resources within Bicep.

-`kubeConfig` is leveraged by Radius for information needed to build connections with the user's remote Kubernetes clusters:
+- The `namespace` property determines where to deploy Kubernetes resources by default.
+- The `kubeConfig` property is not currently used and can remain as an empty string (`''`):

 {{< rad file="snippets/app-kubernetes.bicep" embed=true marker="//KUBERNETES" >}}